Bhaskar676/data_pipeline_project/README.md

    .\deploy.ps1
    ```

+   The deployment scripts will:
+   - Create a default `.env` file if one doesn't exist
+   - Deploy all containers
+   - Run the pipelines automatically
+   - Display results and access information

-4. Access the Airflow UI:
+3. Access the Airflow UI:
    - URL: http://localhost:8080
    - Username: airflow (or as set in .env)
    - Password: airflow123 (or as set in .env)